CompuTec/processforce-docs/current/user-guide/inventory/batch-control/batch-status.md

 - Black – both the Expiry date and Warning Date have not been reached.

-- Grey – Locked and Non Accessible Batch set to DISPLAY based on **ADD LINK** configuration settings; Batch records are displayed but cannot be picked.
+- Grey – Locked and Non Accessible Batch set to DISPLAY based on General Settings settings; Batch records are displayed but cannot be picked.

 ![Available Batches](./media/available-batches.png)